kubernetes-sigs/external-dns/docs/tutorials/azure.md

 $ kubectl create secret generic azure-config-file --namespace "default" --from-file /local/path/to/azure.json
 ```

-#### Creating a Azure identity binding
+#### Creating an Azure identity binding

-A binding between the managed identity and the External DNS pods needs to be setup by creating `AzureIdentity` and `AzureIdentityBinding` resources.
+A binding between the managed identity and the ExternalDNS pods needs to be setup by creating `AzureIdentity` and `AzureIdentityBinding` resources.
 This will allow appropriately labeled ExternalDNS pods to authenticate using the managed identity.
 When AAD Pod Identity feature is enabled from previous steps above, the `az aks pod-identity add` can be used to create these resources:

 ```bash
 $ IDENTITY_RESOURCE_ID=$(az identity show --resource-group ${IDENTITY_RESOURCE_GROUP} \